-Fear of uncertainty is causing less people to launch projects.
+Fear of uncertainty is causing fewer people to launch projects.
 Then creators overhear that less people are launching projects so they get more scared and don’t launch their project.
 It’s a negative feedback loop.

 But just because there’s less competition on the platform doesn’t mean much if there’s no one there to back projects.
-Good news, people are still backing projects today.
+Good news: people are still backing projects today.

 Reason 2: Backers are still backing projects at the same conversion rate as before COVID-19

 Here’s a chart that was released by our friends at BackerKit.
 It shows the amount of funding per day on Kickstarter for the month of March.
 The last spike you see is largely due to Frosthaven launching which raised $4.4 million in one day.
-If you remove that spike (which is an outlier) there is a trend downward in the total pledges / day across Kickstarter.
+If you remove that spike (which is an outlier) there is a trend downward in the total pledges per day across Kickstarter.